DIGEST - FIRST PART:

 R. Joshua ben Levy, about 200 years later.

-Even they failed to reach Mose's stature, who remailed unequalled
+Yet even these two failed to reach Mose's stature, who remained unequalled

 It is not only interesting to find out